zerotohero-dev/talks/fluentconf/WORKLOG.md

 To have some fun, we’ll go ahead with option 3 for this demo **:)**.

 // TODO: you realize that the number and type of these (micro)services are exponentially increasing at each iteration. — Talk about ways to manage the infrastructure, like chef/puppet, ansible, saltstack etc.

+## Round Robin DNS

+If you api becomes galactically popular, you might exhaust the maximum throughput the load balancer can sustain.
+Even that’s not the case, you might want to run an identical copy of your infrastructure in a different geographical region to satisfy your redundancy/availability needs.

+at bastion:
+docker inspect 4f251a0adfca | grep '"IPAddress'
+vim /etc/resolv.conf
+nameserver 172.17.0.65

+setup two identical clusters that will run side by side.
+cluster1: lb-1
+cluster2: lb-2

+setup bind to point to lb-1 and lb-2 in a round-robin fashion for api.fluent.conf

+configure bastion's /etc/resolve.conf to use the name server.

+modify bastion's load test to use api.fluent.conf address.